Alejandro Jodorowsky: The Dance of Reality and Endless Poetry (2011–present)

 In August 2011, Alejandro arrived in a town in Chile where he grew up, also the setting of his autobiography The Dance of Reality, to promote an autobiographical film based upon his book.

 On 31 October 2011, Halloween night, the Museum of Modern Art (New York City) honored Jodorowsky by showing The Holy Mountain.
 He attended and spoke about his work and life.
 The next evening, he presented El Topo at the Walter Reade Theatre at Lincoln Center.

 Alejandro has stated that after finishing The Dance of Reality he was preparing to shoot his long-gestating El Topo sequel, Abel Cain.
 By January 2013, Alejandro finished filming on The Dance of Reality and entered into post-production.
 Alejandro's son and co-star in the film, Brontis, claimed the film was to be finished by March 2013, and that the film was "very different than the other films he made".
 On 23 April, it was announced that the film would have its world premiere at the Film Festival in Cannes. coinciding with The Dance of Reality premiered alongside the documentary film Jodorowsky's Dune, which premiered in May 2013 at the Cannes Film Festival, creating a "Jodorowsky double bill".

 In 2015, Jodorowsky began a new film entitled Endless Poetry, the sequel to his last "auto-biopic", The Dance of Reality.
 His Paris-based production company, Satori Films, launched two successful crowdfunding campaigns to finance the film.
 The Indiegogo campaign has been left open indefinitely, receiving donations from fans and movie-goers in support of the independent production.
 The film was shot between June and August 2015, in the streets of Matucana in Santiago, Chile, where Jodorowsky lived for a period in his life.
 The film portrays his young adulthood in Santiago, years during which he became a core member of the Chilean poetic avant-garde alongside artists such as Hugo Marín, Gustavo Becerra, Enrique Lihn, Stella Díaz Varín, Nicanor Parra and others.
-Jodorowsky's son, Adan Jodorowsky, plays him as an adult and Brontis Jodorowsky, plays as his father Jaime.
+Jodorowsky's son Adan Jodorowsky plays him as an adult; and Brontis Jodorowsky plays as his father, Jaime.
 Jeremias Herskovitz, from The Dance of Reality, portrays Jodorowsky as a teenager.
-Pamela Flores plays as Sara (his mother) and Stella Díaz Varín (poetess and young Jodorowsky's girlfriend).
+Pamela Flores plays as Sara (his mother) and Stella Díaz Varín (poet and young Jodorowsky's girlfriend).
 Leandro Taub portrays Jodorowsky's best friend, the poet and novelist Enrique Lihn.
 The film premiered in the Directors' Fortnight section of the Cannes Film Festival on 14 May 2016.
 Variety's review was overwhelmingly positive, calling it "...the most accessible movie he has ever made, and it may also be the best."

 During an interview at the Cannes Film Festival in 2016, Jodorowsky announced his plans to finally make The Son of El Topo as soon as financial backing is obtained.